Bo’s Gun Shop

 SHIPPING:

 Long guns may be shipped any way including USPS.
-Handguns may not be shipped USPS.
 I’ve had the best experience shipping via UPS scheduled pickups.
 Neither UPS Stores or UPS drop off locations (like stores) will accept firearm shipments.
 You can ONLY ship UPS if you drop the package off at their distribution hub, OR you schedule a pickup at your place of business or home.
 Do NOT tell UPS you are shipping a firearm if you schedule a pickup or they will reject the shipment.
 You can schedule a shipment and pickup on UPS’s website.
 Of course you will need to weigh and collect the exterior box dimensions to pay for the shipment.
 They will charge you an additional $15 00 for the pickup service.
 Or you are welcome to ship whatever way that works for you.
 I’ll be returning your firearm to you using either USPS or UPS.
 I’d recommend you insure your shipment.
-I’ll be insuring your firearm for its return.
+Unless you specify otherwise, I’ll be insuring your firearm for its return.